 Dedicated in 2011 and designed and maintained by English professors and students, this garden is named for Professor Emerita Maureen DesRoches who inspired generations of Marygrove students with love of literature, especially Shakespeare.
 The garden will be the site of poetry readings and other special department events held throughout the year.

 The English and Modern Languages Department publishes The Maxis Review, a literary resource for Marygrove College and the surrounding metropolitan Detroit community.
 The Maxis Review publishes quality poetry, fiction, creative nonfiction, photography, and artwork.
 Contributors range from nationally established creative artists to emerging voices.
 English majors and minors take part as contributing authors as well as editorial assistants.
 Students also have opportunities to publish their work in course anthologies and other outlets connected with coursework in the department.

 Annual Department Events

 The English and Modern Languages Department sponsors a variety of social and academic events for students throughout the year.
-You will have the opportunity to join with department faculty and other students at an annual welcome-back event in the fall, an annual party at the end of the winter semester, special workshops, and colloquia designed specifically for the needs and interests of our majors and minors.
-Additionally, the English and Modern Languages Department often co-hosts Dramafest, an evening of staged readings of original dramatic works written and performed by Marygrove faculty, students, and staff, as well as playwrights and actors from the community.
+You will have the opportunity to join with department faculty and other students at an annual party, special workshops, and colloquia designed specifically for the needs and interests of our majors and minors.